CFMR 2022 Call for Papers

 Authors of accepted papers will be notified by the beginning of February.
 Travel reimbursement will be offered to presenters of accepted papers.

-Conference Organizers: Kathleen Weiss Hanley (Lehigh University), Amy Edwards (SEC), Vlad Ivanov (SEC), Russ Wermers (University of Maryland) and Jim Allen (CFA Institute).
+Conference Organizers: Kathleen Weiss Hanley (Lehigh University), Amy Edwards (SEC), Vlad Ivanov (SEC), Russ Wermers (University of Maryland), and Paul Andrews (CFA Institute).

 The CFMR 2020 program included a fireside chat with Commissioner Elad Roisman, and a session featuring the SEC division directors who discussed hot topics in their respective areas - Moderator: S.P.
 Kothari (SEC, Division of Economic and Risk Analysis) Panelists: Dalia Blass (SEC, Division of Investment Management) William Hinman (SEC, Division of Corporation Finance) and Brett Redfearn (SEC, Division of Trading and Markets).

 Scott Cederburg (University of Arizona) and Neal Stoughton (University of Waterloo)

 "Funding Liquidity and Market Liquidity: the Broker-Dealer Perspective"

 Marco Macchiavelli (Federal Reserve Board) and Xing (Alex) Zhou (Federal Reserve Board)